juji-io/datalevin/benchmarks/write-bench/README.md

 * `transact-async`

 Both are durable by default.
 In the case of `transact-async`, the returned future is only realized after the data are flushed to disk.
+Both are tested.

 `transact` is just the blocked version of `transact-async` so it is not tested.
-There are two faster `init-db` and `fill-db` functions that directly load prepared datoms and by-pass the expensive process of turning data into datoms.
+There are two faster `init-db` and `fill-db` functions that directly load prepared datoms to by-pass the expensive process of turning data into datoms.
-These are not tested in this benchmark either, as we are only interested in transactions of raw data.
+These are not tested in this benchmark, as we are only interested in transactions of raw data.

+Sqlite also have two durable transaction mode: default and WAL mode, and both are tested.

 ### Results

+#### Pure Write Task

+#### Fixed Read/Write Task

 ### Remark